Other x-42c extensions

 , meaning that Security Audit assumes that mTLS is not used.

-Because the OAS v2 or v3.0 do not support mTLS as an authentication method, you cannot define it in security schemes or requirements.
+Because the OAS v2 or v3.0.x do not support mTLS as an authentication method, you cannot define it in security schemes or requirements.
 This may make it falsely seem that your API is unprotected, while in fact it has strong authentication in place.

 The extension x-42c-mtls

 allows you to indicate to Security Audit that your API is protected with mTLS.
 In this case, Security Audit considers your API to be fully protected and does not deduct points from your security score, but it still reports any potential security issues it found so that you can take them into account when developing your API further.
+Non-mTLS security issues are reported at severity level Info

 Mutual TLS can only be considered secure if connections are over HTTPS, not if traffic is in the clear over HTTP.
 If you have declared mTLS with x-42c-mtls